clearpath-docs/boxer-sphinx-tutorials/doc/BoxerStartup.rst

-Extending Moose's Startup
+Extending Boxer's Startup
 ==========================

-Now that's you've had Moose for a while, you may be interested in how to extend it— perhaps add some more payloads, or augment the URDF.
+Now that's you've had Boxer for a while, you may be interested in how to extend it— perhaps add some more payloads, or augment the URDF.